google/lullaby/g3doc/integration-guide.md

 ### Create the Input Manager

-The [Input Manager](base-tech.md#input-manager) provides Lullaby libraries a way to query input device (eg. head-mounted display, 3dof controller, etc.) state with having to be aware of the actual specifics of the underlying hardware APIs.
+The [Input Manager](base-tech.md#inputmanager) provides Lullaby libraries a way to query input device state (eg. for a head-mounted display, 3dof controller, etc.) without having to be aware of the actual specifics of the underlying hardware APIs.

-The [Input Manager](base-tech.md#input-manager) is optional if you are not going to use any Systems that process input, but for any type of interactive application, you will need it.
+The [Input Manager](base-tech.md#inputmanager) is optional if you are not going to use any Systems that process input, but for any type of interactive application, you will need it.